top of page

 The verb 'decide' has its origins in the Latin word 'decidere,' which is a compound of 'de,' meaning 'off' or 'away,' and 'caedere,' signifying 'to cut' or 'to strike.'
 In its early Latin usage, 'decidere' was often associated with making choices or settling disputes by figuratively 'cutting off' or 'cutting through' various options or arguments to reach a resolution.
 Over time, this notion of cutting through alternatives to make a definitive choice evolved into the modern English meaning of 'decide,' which involves making a determination or reaching a conclusion after considering different options, information, or factors.
 Thus, the etymology of 'decide' carries with it the idea of making a clear and definitive choice after carefully evaluating various possibilities.

-Quiz: Find the meaning of decide
+Quiz: Find the meaning of the verb decide:

 Try Again!